Install a Kitchen Tile Backsplash

 - If you'll be working around electrical outlets, make sure the power to the room you're working in has been turned off and all outlet covers have been removed before you begin.
 Shut off the breaker to the kitchen or turn off the house's main power if you're unsure of which circuit belongs to the kitchen.

 Step 3.
-Prepare the Walls
+Prepare the Walls for Installation

 Make sure your kitchen walls are in good shape before you start applying tile.
 Tile adhesive can stick to a wide variety of surfaces as long as they're clean, dry and structurally sound.
 If there is any condensation on the walls, wait for the area to dry before tiling.
 If necessary, use a dehumidifier for faster drying.
 If the walls are not new drywall, strip off any existing flexible coverings, such as wallpaper, or scrape away loose paint with a paint scraper.
 Lightly sand with fine-grit sandpaper, and be sure to patch drywall holes and cracks with spackling compound.